 | Who sends the message | A human on your team.
 Octolens surfaces, your team writes and posts. | You do, too.
 EaseClaw drafts and hands you the permalink.
 It can never post, send or DM.
 That is a hard product rule. |

-| Price and entry | From $119 / mo (Pro).
-Built for teams with a marketing budget. | From $49 / mo, or $9 to try for 7 days.
+| Price and entry | From $159 / mo (Pro, billed annually).
+Built for teams with a marketing budget. | A free plan with no card, or from $99 / mo with a free 7-day trial.
 Built at founder pricing. |

-| For AI agents | No agent interface. | An MCP server, REST API and CLI on every plan, so Claude Code or Cursor can pull and draft leads directly. |
+| For AI agents | Yes, as of our August 2026 check: API, webhooks and an MCP server ship on every plan, and Octolens says you can connect it to Claude, Cursor or Windsurf directly. | An MCP server, REST API and CLI on every plan, so Claude Code or Cursor can pull and draft leads AND drafted replies directly, not just mentions. |

 | Octolens | EaseClaw | |